 FLAVA proudly congratulates Leni on this important and significant award!

 You may be the next Teacher of the Year.
 Nominations are open now.

-Do not forget to submit your proposal for our 2015 Conference.
-C’s the day!
+Do not forget to register for our 2015 Conference - C’s the day!

 Annette R. Waggoner